Study for (anti)hypertriton and light (anti)nuclei productions in high energy collisions at 200 GeV: Introduction

-The antimatter nuclei have been widely studied in cosmic ray~\cite{5,6} and detected at the accelerator experiment~\cite{7,8} could be an indirect signal of the new physics, such as dark matter and the study of manmade matter called quark gluon plasma (QGP)~\cite{9,10}, respectively.
-Hypernuclei provide a doorway to the production of strangelets, and a unique opportunity to study the hyperon-nucleon ($YN$) and hyperon-hyperon ($YY$) interactions~\cite{11}.
-The measurements of $YN$ and $YY$ interactions are essential for the theoretical study of neutron stars~\cite{12} and exotic states of finite nuclei~\cite{13}.
-In 2010, the STAR Collaboration has reported their measurements of ${_{\Lambda}^3H}$ and ${\overline{_{\overline\Lambda}^3H}}$ production in Au+Au collisions at top Relativistic Heavy-Ion Collider (RHIC) energy~\cite{14}.
-They have measured 70$\pm$17 antihypertritons (${\overline{_{\overline\Lambda}^3H}}$) and 157$\pm$30 hypertritons (${_{\Lambda}^3H}$) in the 89$\times$10$^6$ minimum-bias and 22$\times$10$^6$ central (head-on) Au+Au collision events.
-And in total 18 $^4He$ counts were detected at the STAR experiment at RHIC in $10^9$ recorded Au+Au collisions at center-of-mass energies of 200 GeV and 62 GeV per nucleon-nucleon pair in 2011~\cite{15}.
-Therefore, we have a simulation study about the production of (anti)hypertriton and light (anti)nuclei at high energy (200 GeV) in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca and $^{64}$Cu+$^{64}$Cu collisions.
+The antimatter nuclei have been widely studied in cosmic ray~\cite{5,6} and accelerator experiments~\cite{7,8}, which could be the indirect signals of the new physics, such as the dark matter (DM) and the manmade matter called quark gluon plasma (QGP)~\cite{9,10}.
+Hypernuclei provide a doorway to the productions of strangelets and a unique opportunity to study the hyperon-nucleon (YN) and hyperon-hyperon (YY) interactions~\cite{11}.
+The measurements of YN and YY interactions are essential for the theoretical study of neutron stars~\cite{12} and exotic states of finite nuclei~\cite{13}.
+In 2010, the STAR Collaboration reported their measurements of $\rm {_{\Lambda}^3H}$ and $\rm {\overline{_{\overline\Lambda}^3H}}$ productions in Au+Au collisions at top Relativistic Heavy-Ion Collider (RHIC) energy~\cite{14}, including 70$\pm$17 antihypertritons ($\rm {\overline{_{\overline\Lambda}^3H}}$) and 157$\pm$30 hypertritons ($\rm {_{\Lambda}^3H}$) in the 8.9$\times$10$^7$ minimum-bias and 2.2$\times$10$^7$ central (head-on) Au+Au collision events.
+Additionally, they also reported 18 $\rm ^4He$ counts at RHIC in $10^9$ recorded Au+Au collisions at the center-of-mass energies of 200 GeV and 62 GeV per nucleon-nucleon pair in 2011~\cite{15}.
+Therefore, we have the simulation study about the productions of (anti)hypertriton and light (anti)nuclei at high energy (200 GeV) in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca, and $^{64}$Cu+$^{64}$Cu collisions.

-We have proposed a dynamically constrained phase-space coalescence (DCPC) model~\cite{16} based on the PACIAE~\cite{17,18}.
-Then we have predicted the light nuclei (antinuclei) yield, transverse momentum distributions and the rapidity distributions in $pp$ collisions at 7 and 14 TeV~\cite{16}.
-And we have investigated the light nuclei (antinuclei), hypernuclei (antihypernuclei) productions~\cite{4} and their centrality dependence~\cite{19}, scaling feature~\cite{20} in the 0-5\% most central Au+Au collisions at 200 GeV.
-So these make the study for the (anti)hypertriton and light (anti)nuclei production in nucleon-nucleon ($NN$) collisions possibile.
+We have proposed a dynamically constrained phase-space coalescence (DCPC) model~\cite{16} based on the parton and hadron cascade (PACIAE) model~\cite{17,18}.
+We have predicted the light nuclei (antinuclei) yields, transverse momentum distributions, and the rapidity distributions in $pp$ collisions at 7 and 14 TeV~\cite{16}.
+We also have investigated the light nuclei (antinuclei), hypernuclei (antihypernuclei) productions~\cite{4} and studied their centrality dependence~\cite{19}, scaling feature~\cite{20} in the 0-5\% most central Au+Au collisions at 200 GeV.
+Thus, these works make the study for the (anti)hypertriton and light (anti)nuclei productions in nucleon-nucleon (NN) collisions possibile.